 At Omega, Baba made us feel like members of a big family.
 He was the regal and magnificent, powerful yet accessible patriarch.
 Sanga of the Valley was the subversive, pleasantly rowdy uncle.
 Clint was the level-headed family mentor, making the music accessible and achievable.
 After lunch, I’d play basketball with Baba’s grandson Ayo in the sweltering August afternoon heat, doing my best Gary Payton imitation and actually beating Ayo a few times one-on-one.

 At Omega, Baba made you feel like a star.
 Whether you were proudly acknowledging your relationship with him as he played “Primitive Fire” for an amazing tap dancer or performing with him at the big public show that wrapped up Omega’s “Arts Week,” you felt about 1,000% better because you were affiliated with him.

 I left Omega like this.
 The day before we left, I had overheard someone talking about some bodywork they had received.
 They said it felt like someone had taken all of their chattering mental energy, calmed it down, and moved it into their heart.
 I told Baba that that’s what my week there with him and his family had been like.

 Over the past four years, I have studied African drumming with pretty much every African drum teacher in Seattle, with Gordy Ryan (Baba’s long-time djundjun player, who now lives here in Seattle part of the year), with Mamady Keita, and with many other rhythm teachers.
-I play for two or three African dance classes every week and continue to study West African music and culture.
+I used to play for two or three African dance classes every week and continue to study West African music and culture.
 I will always be grateful to Baba for drawing me in to this community.